 Do your research.
 Ask friends, family and neighbours if they know of, or have used, reliable builders.
 Ask about the quality of the builders' workmanship, costs, reliability, how long it took them to complete the job and whatever else you feel you need to know.

-Tradesmen such as plumbers and electricians have invariably built up a network of builders they'll have worked with over the years, so ask for recommendations from tradesmen contacts that you have.
+Tradesmen such as plumbers and electricians have invariably built up a network of builders they'll have worked with over the years, so ask for recommendations from tradesmen contacts that you have and trust.

 Look at boards at building sites

-Keep an eye out for boards on building sites in your area, but always do your own research too.
+Keep an eye out for boards on building sites in your area so you have an idea of firms working in your area, but always do your own research too.
 Check online for reviews and get feedback from people who have used the builders before.

 Search online for highly-rated builders